Photographic image © 2017 Stuart Gelzer

 Amanda asks her father to talk to Victor.
 She asks this too late.

 Amanda hears from her sister that Victor has crossed a line.
-Amanda hears that Victor made a suggestive comment to his nephew Joel's wife, and that Joel punched Victor in the mouth, Joel who was a boxer and may have broken Victor's jaw, and that groomsmen escorted both men from the building.
+Amanda hears Victor made a suggestive comment to his nephew Joel's wife, and Joel punched Victor in the mouth, Joel who was a boxer and may have broken Victor's jaw, and groomsmen escorted both men from the building.

 Amanda is more than willing to spend future Christmases with her new husband's family.